hdorgeval/le-livre-des-rois/CONTRIBUTING.md

 A barrier for introducing new production dependencies is especially high:

 - **Do not add** production dependency unless it's critical to project success.

+## Dev mode versus production mode

+If you change/add a React component, or if you change any CSS style, please run the web site in both dev mode with `npm start` and prod mode with `npm run gatsby-build; npm run serve`, and ensure that the web site renders the same in both mode.